Galagladiator/21_days_Galagladiator/README.md

 Day 12: 2hrs : 32 mins of the video done.
 Practiced making a guessing game.
 Tried making a pass/fail marks report on my own.
 Built myself a basic one!

+Day 13: 2:14 of the video done.
+Learned about for loop